puneethkotha/LoRA-Based-Finetuning-for-Text-Classification/README.md

-# Deep Learning Project 2 - AG News Classification with LoRA
+# AG News Classification with LoRA

 ## Project Overview
 This project implements a modified BERT architecture using Low-Rank Adaptation (LoRA) for text classification on the AG News dataset.
 The goal is to achieve high test accuracy while maintaining the model under 1 million trainable parameters.